 888.566.5466 888.566.5466

+When hiring a contractor, most people speak to a few to compare experience and credentials.
+Choosing a law firm is no different.
+On average, consumers contact up to three law firms before making their final decision.
 Consumers want to hire a firm that they feel confident with and can trust, especially if the outcome may significantly impact their lives and livelihood.

 First Impressions Matter

 • Tone.
-Intake staff should speak clearly, concisely and with confidence.
+Intake staff should speak clearly, concisely, and with confidence.
 Have empathy when the situation necessitates.

 • Script-ready.
-Intake staff should obtain key information like name, address, and phone number, and ask key questions to quickly ascertain if the case is one that the firm would sign.
+Intake staff should obtain key information like name, address, and phone number, and ask key questions to quickly ascertain if the case is one that the firm would handle.

 • Listening is essential.
 Yet, intake screeners need to be able to control calls that get off track.